Liberdus/validator-dashboard/README.md

 ## Docker management

-In most cases you don't need to run manage the docker images manually, but the following scripts are provided to make it easier if you do.
+In most cases you don't need to manage the docker images manually, but the following scripts are provided to make it easier if you do.
 These should be run as the user that was created during the setup and not as root.

 ### Start the docker images